StanfordSpezi/spezi-ai-assistant/README.md

 ### Ingesting Documentation

-The system can automatically generate documentation from GitHub repositories and ingest it into the database.
-You have three options:
+The system can automatically generate documentation from GitHub repositories and ingest it into the database:

+1. Add the repositories you want to ingest to the `config/repositories.yml` file.

-1. Generate markdown files from Spezi module repositories that are saved into the `resources` directory:
+2. Generate LLM-friendly markdown summaries of the repositories that are saved into the `resources` directory:

    ```bash
    pnpm generate
    ```

-2. Ingest existing markdown files from the `resources` directory:
+3. Ingest all markdown files from the `resources` directory into the database:

    ```bash
    pnpm ingest
    ```

-Note: You can also generate and ingest in one command, if desired:
+4. You can also generate and ingest in one command, if desired:

    ```bash
    pnpm generate-and-ingest
    ```

-The process will:
-- Generate markdown summaries from Spezi repositories
-- Process all markdown files in the resources directory
-- Split them into meaningful chunks
-- Generate embeddings using OpenAI's embedding model
-- Store the embeddings in your Postgres database

 You can customize all of the above in `scripts/ingest.ts`.